Travelling with Animals

 Our expert personnel have years of experience transporting a wide variety of live animals, and their expertise is at your disposal from the moment your pet boards the plane at our cargo terminal to the time it leaves the destination airport.

-When traveling with your animal as checked baggage on a Canadian North ticket, there is a one-way kennel charge of $100 for transporting animals regardless of the size of the kennel.
+The one way fees are based on kennel dimensions as well as the combined weight of the animal and kennel.
 Space may be limited, and animals traveling as baggage will be accepted on a first booked, first served basis.
-Animals travelling as checked baggage or shipped as cargo must be booked a minimum of 24 hours in advance of flight.
+Animals traveling as baggage or shipped cargo must be booked a minimum of 48 hours in advance of flight departure.
+Kennel dimensions and the combined weight of animal and kennel must be provided at the time of booking.

 Please check your booking to ensure that the scheduled aircraft can accommodate your requirements.
 Further information can be found in the Canadian North Carry-On and Checked Baggage Policies.